boiidae/ml-study-guide/README.md

-# My Machine Learning Journey: From Zero to Model 🚀
+# Machine Learning Journey: From Zero to Model 🚀
 This repository dcouments my 4-week introduction into Manchine Learning

 ## 📅 Progress Tracker